6 Best Scope For 6.5 Grendel + Buyers Guide

 Viper PST II 5-25×50 Review

-Broadly considered the best long range scope for persons starting in the hobby, the Vortex Viper PST II is a great balance between the features you need, glass quality, and price.
+Broadly considered the best long range scope for persons starting in the hobby, the Vortex Viper PST II is among a few Vortex scopes that strike a great balance between the features you need, glass quality, and price.

 Typically coming in at under $700 the 5-25×50 gives you enough magnification that you can see as far as you need while also delivering awesome glass clarity and quality.

-While it might not be the clearest or the lightest or the cheapest, it is fantastic for someone starting in the long range world.
+While it might not be the clearest, the lightest, or the cheapest, it is fantastic for someone starting in the long-range world.

 PST II 5-25×50 Pros and Cons